dk-fern/flaskWebApp-with-docker/Project Guide/2_Docker.md

   **BREAKDOWN**

-  Remember previously when we built our Flask application when we used a web server to allow web traffic over port 8080?
+  Remember previously when we built our Flask application we used a web server to allow web traffic over port 8080?
 We now need to tell our container to allow traffic to that same port, this is what this line is doing.

 ### **Line 6**
 Last line, skip another line and write: